 Alternatively, those who do the bare minimum usually find themselves in an unsustainable reactive environment where morale and ownership continue to decline.

 How can we create this ownership within businesses that also have mature processes and systems?

 Some of the ways that Bluefield has achieved this with clients in the past include:

 Aligning maintenance strategies with rosters to ensure that the same person executes the preventative maintenance on the same machine on a regularly

 Implementing the broken parts bin process so that everyone can learn from breakdowns

 Ensuring that PM inspection quality are given the highest priority and visibility

 Allowing people to specialize and operate the same equipment

 Clear and visible performance metrics

-Of course there are other methods of achieving equipment ownership and fundamentally it comes down to the people, feeling and seeing that their contribution is achieving the bottom line business goals for the company.
+Of course, there are other methods of achieving equipment ownership and fundamentally it comes down to the people, feeling, and seeing that their contribution in achieving the bottom-line business goals for the company.